ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 Invariants.
 Future ciphersuites and QUIC versions could in principle produce packets that are too short or repeat the values at this location.
-When using the "scramble" transform, clients MUST NOT offer any configuration that could cause the client or origin to violate this requirement.
+When using the "scramble" transform, clients MUST NOT offer any configuration that could cause the client or target to violate this requirement.

 # Example